-- 1. Prior to being interviewed, the subject employee shall be advised in writing of the nature of the allegations and the employee's rights and responsibilities relative to the investigation (CALEA 26.3.5). - 2.
+- 1. Prior to being interviewed, the subject employee should be advised in writing of the nature of the allegations and the employee's rights and responsibilities relative to the investigation (CALEA 26.3.5). - 2.
 Whenever possible, all interviews will be conducted while the employee is on duty, unless the seriousness of the investigation is such that an immediate interview is required. - 3.
-During interviews conducted by OPS, there will be one investigator designated as the primary interviewer. - 4.
+Officers will secure all weapons in the weapons lockbox, or in a lockable desk prior to any disciplinary investigative interviews as well as any disciplinary hearings to include predetermination hearings with the Chief of Police and determination hearings with the Appointing Authority. - 4.
+During interviews conducted by OPS, there will be one investigator designated as the primary interviewer. - 5.
 The complete interview shall be recorded.
-The recording will note the time at which breaks are taken in the interview process, who requested the break, and the time at which the interview resumed. - 5.
+The recording will note the time at which breaks are taken in the interview process, who requested the break, and the time at which the interview resumed. - 6.
 The employee shall be provided with the name, rank, and command of all persons present during the questioning.
-The employee shall be advised of the following: - a.
-The employee can be asked and is required to answer all questions specifically related to the performance of official duties and fitness for office.
+The employee shall be advised of the following:

-- b.
+- a.
+The employee can be asked and is required to answer all questions specifically related to the performance of official duties and fitness for office. - b.
 Refusal to answer these questions may result in discipline up to and including dismissal.
 Knowingly giving false statements may also result in discipline. - c.
-Answers given are to be used solely for internal administrative purposes and may not be used in any subsequent criminal prosecution should such occur. - 6.
+Answers given are to be used solely for internal administrative purposes and may not be used in any subsequent criminal prosecution should such occur. - 7.
 Counsel at Interview - a.
 Employees may have an attorney, supervisor, or personal representative with them during any internal investigative interview so long as the individual is not involved in any manner with the incident under investigation. - b.
 The employee representative's role is primarily that of observer.
-The representative should be advised not to intervene in the interview unless requested to do so by the subject employee or unless the interview leads to issues of potential criminal activity. - 7.
+The representative should be advised not to intervene in the interview unless requested to do so by the subject employee or unless the interview leads to issues of potential criminal activity. - 8.
 Examinations and Searches - a.
 The agency may direct that the employee undergo a breath, blood, urine, psychological, polygraph, and medical examination or any other examination not prohibited by law if it is believed that such an examination is pertinent to the investigation. - b.
 An on duty supervisor may direct an employee to submit to an alcohol and/or drug test when there is reasonable suspicion that alcohol and/or drug use is directly related to allegations of misconduct. - c.
 Employees may have their photograph taken and/or be required to participate in a lineup if it is used solely for administrative purposes. - d.
 Employees may be directed to submit to a polygraph examination if the results are to be used solely for administrative purposes. - e.
 Employee may be required to submit financial disclosure statements if the information obtained is used solely for administrative purposes. - f.
 Property belonging to the law enforcement agency is subject to inspection while the employee is present for investigative purposes unless the employee has been granted a reasonable expectation of privacy in vehicles, desks, files, storage lockers, computers or similar items or places.